gustaveroussy/EaCoN/README.md

 ### **Segmentation**

 - For each step, default values for each data source already correspond to recommendations.
-However, for the common **segmentation** step, adaptation to the data source is recommended, by changing few parameters :
+However, for the common **segmentation** step, adaptation to the data source is recommended, by changing a few parameters :

 SOURCE | SER.pen | smooth.k | nrf | BAF.filter
 --- | --- | --- | --- | ---